 7. Be Unique in Your Newborn Photography Style

-Another tip for newborn photography is to be unique.
+Another tip for newborn photography is to be unique in your photography style.
 It’s extra rewarding to create something different or that you haven’t seen before.
 Think about new ways to use texture, props, and environment to make each session different.

 Maybe it’s using a handmade quilt or family heirloom.
 Or maybe you found some beautiful flowers that you’d love to incorporate into the photos.
 Think outside of the box and let your creativity soar!